keuller/redux-action-help/README.md

 In this example above, we're calling an API to load all todo's item.
 Notice that we're using ```axios``` lib to request the data from the server.
 In that example, we aren't pass any extra data to ```axios``` because we're just fetching data.

 After performing the asynchronous code, a Promise will processed.
-The result action type will ***type*** with '\_SUCCESS' if promise resolves or '\_FAIL' otherwise.
+The result action type will ***type*** with '\_SUCCESS' suffix if promise resolves or '\_FAIL' otherwise.

-To pass some data to invoke a request call, we just need add a second parameter ```createAsyncAction``` like:
+To pass some data to invoke a request call, we just need add a second parameter ```createAsyncAction``` like this:

 ```
 let saveTodo = createAsyncAction(SAVE_TODO, (dispatch, todo) => {